Mentor Training

 Independent Project

 Participants in the program will actively engage in mentoring, as well as keep a journal noting meeting sessions, observations, dialog, and lessons learned, using AWSNA’s Field Guide to Mentoring.
-Individual sessions for each participant will be included.

 Tuition

-Tuition for the 10-month program is $2,500 and includes all online workshops, a week-
+Tuition for the 10-month program is $2,550 and includes all online workshops, a week-

 long in-person intensive, plus individual guiding sessions throughout the program.
 (Tuition